spicata/spicata-and-11ty/notes/Alkane.md

 # Alkanes
-- Saturated hydrocarbons that can be arranged in straight lines, branched chains, and rings
+Alkanes are hydrocarbons that only contain single bonds; when saturated, they can be arranged in straight lines, branched chains, and rings.
-# Naming convention
+## Naming convention
 - Smallest branch-able chain is C<sub>2</sub>H<sub>6</sub>
 - For straight lines: